War-Keeper/ScheduleBot/README.md

 ### **Scheduling an event for Groups**

-Create an Event that is shared with multiple anyone that wants to join the Event.
-A post will be created in the General channel and anyone can join the Event by clicking on the emoji under it.
+Create an event shared with anyone who wants to join the event.
+A post will be created in the general channel and anyone can join the event by clicking on the emoji underneath it.
 To schedule a new group event, just DM the bot and follow the same steps as scheduling a new event:

 ```
 !groupevent
 ```

-The bot will ask you the details of your new event and create the message.
+The bot will ask you for the details of your new event and create the message.

 ![Group Schedule](docs/img/GroupSched.JPG)